microideax/Open-Dnn/README.md

         ```
 run_generator.sh will automatically extract, analyze and generate the C++ code with the given alex.prototxt file.
 Since the alex.prototxt is given as the repo file, please only download the alex.caffemodel before executing the runtime software.

+   >**:pushpin: NOTE:**
+   > - The parameter extract script is sensitive to the format of the name\type in the prototxt, please use the "" for them.

-1. Generating accelerator IPs.
+2. Generating accelerator IPs.
 After the run_generator.sh script is executed successfully, the generated project is named as gen_proj and located at Open-Dnn/gen_proj. cd to the gen_proj/hls_proj/ folder.
    - execute
    		```sh
         ./syn.sh
         ```
 syn.sh will generate the 3 sub-net IPs with the C++ code and scripts generated from previous step.
 One could also hack the accelerators and run the testbench to verify the correctness of your change.

-1. Accelerator system construction.
+3. Accelerator system construction.
 The system construction scripts are provided within the generated project folder gen_proj/impl_proj.
 Before constructing the accelerator system, make sure the environment is well set and the sub-net IPs are generated and located properly.
    - Local Cluster
    		```sh
         cd Open-Dnn/gen_proj/impl_proj/local_impl/